boar24/InsertCrossReferencesComfortably/README.md

    By default, numerical references are inserted (e.g. "Figure 123").
    When you press the keyboard shortcut when the cursor is already in a cross reference field,
    - that field is toggled between <numerical reference> and <text reference> (e.g. "Overview")
-   - subsequently added cross references will use the latest format (persistent until closure of Word)
+   - subsequently added cross references will use the latest format (persistent until Word is exited)

+Limitations:
+  * Cross references to hidden text are not possible
+  * The macro may fail trying to cross reference to locations that have heavily been edited (deletions / moves) with "track changes" (markup mode) turned on.

 ## Revision History:
 * 151204 Beginn der Revision History